eworm-de/routeros-scripts/DEBUG.md

 well.
 I do not recommend using `echo` - use [debug output](#debug-output) instead.

-Disable or remote that setting to restore regular logging.
+Disable or remove that setting to restore regular logging.

 ## Verbose output